IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/README.md

   Example showing a hierarchy of panels, with breadcrumbs.

 - `examples/plugin/`
-  Examples demonstrating how to write plugins, both frontends and services, for the TomTom  platform.
+  Examples demonstrating how to write plugins, both frontends and services, for the TomTom IndiGO platform.

 - `examples/telephony/`